 Insulation and energy efficiency

-When blinds are fully closed, they can help block out air from the outside and prevent leakage of heat from inside the house.
-Vertical and venetian blinds tend to leak more air out because of the presence of spaces in between slats.
-Blinds made out of a single sheet of cloth, such as Roman and roller blinds, tend to offer better insulation than slatted blinds, but the best insulator among all of these is the cellular blind.
-The air trapped within the blinds’ cells helps keep indoor temperatures more stable.
+When these are fully closed, they can help block out air from the outside and prevent leakage of heat from inside the house.
+Vertical and venetian types tend to leak more air out because of the presence of spaces in between slats.
+Those made out of a single sheet of cloth, such as Roman and roller blinds, tend to offer better insulation than slatted blinds, but the best insulator among all of these is the cellular blind.
+The air trapped within the cells helps keep indoor temperatures more stable.

 Blinds that are pulled up using a cord tend to be harder to operate because you need to have adequate strength.
-For those who want something easier to stow away, mechanised blinds or vertical blinds are a better option.
-If you need more control over the amount of light or air permitted to pass through the blinds, consider using slatted blinds that can be rotated, such as venetian and vertical blinds.
+For those who want something easier to stow away, mechanised or vertical ones are a better option.
+If you need more control over the amount of light or air permitted to pass through the blinds, consider using slatted types that can be rotated, such as venetian and vertical blinds.